+Note 9: Stewardship, Compliance and Accountability

-Note 9: Accumulated Deficit
+Accumulated Deficit

-As of June 30, 2019 unrestricted net position had a deficit balance of \$267,160 in the government-wide statement of activities.
-The accumulated deficit is largely a result of the liability and associated activity for GASB statement 68 that went into effect the fiscal year ending June 30, 2015.
-Most local governments with defined benefit pension plans saw significant reductions in net position starting with fiscal year ended June 30, 2015 as a result of the implementation of the GASB 68 standard.
-At June 30, 2019, as a result of GASB 68 there was a reduction to unrestricted net position of \$802,373.
+As of June 30, 2022 unrestricted net position had a deficit balance of \$380,880.
+The accumulated deficit is a result of the net pension liability and associated activity for Governmental Accounting Standards Board Statement No. 68 (GASB 68) that went into effect the fiscal year ending June 30, 2015.
+Many local governments with defined benefit pension plans saw significant reductions in net position starting with fiscal year ended June 30, 2015 as a result of the implementation of the GASB 68.
+At June 30, 2022 GASB 68 activity resulted in a reduction to net position in the amount of \$812,289.